 - The “flex model” is a single-subject course where online lessons are the center of instruction.
-For example, your child attends public school but her English class is held online.
+For example, a child might attend public school but take an English class online.

 - The “enriched virtual model” is a single course or series of courses with some face-to-face learning, but most of it is online so students can work off-site.
 This model is largely available for high school students.